 Dating back to ancient times

-The city is full of canals, narrow streets (Calli) and historic buildings that are intertwine with each other as well as full of green areas and gardens Venice hidden behind the facades of the buildings.
-The tradition of Venetian gardens dates back to ancient times when, in case of war, the city was to be totally independent.
+The city is full of canals, narrow streets (Calli) and historic buildings that are intertwined with each other as well as full of green areas and gardens Venice hidden behind the facades of the buildings.
+The tradition of Venetian garden dates back to ancient times when, in case of war, the city was to be totally independent.

-Having had an attraction for Byzantium and the Eastern, many venetian gardens were created with the Byzantine-style with the central well.
-Over the centuries, Venice broaden their horizons to the mainland with the acquisition of new real estate holdings.
+Having had an attraction for Byzantium and the Eastern, many Venetian gardens were created with the Byzantine-style with the central well.
+Over the centuries, Venice broadens their horizons to the mainland with the acquisition of new real estate holdings.
 Thanks to continuous contacts with foreign courts, particularly with France, grew more and more the French decoration taste.

 With the fall of the Serenissima and the advent of Napoleon, were created the first public gardens, like the gardens at Castello now home of the Biennale.
 Green spaces in Venice were never abandoned and are still lovingly and jealously preserved by the Venetians.

 Venetian garden with medieval cloisters